louis-dotfiles/neovim/CONTRIBUTING.md

   - [ ] use telescope for quickfix list?
   - [ ] Telescope actions? (some broken stuff for now).
   - [ ] markdown table editing.
-  - [ ] neogit?
+  - [ ] neogit? diffview?
 Must have 3 panes view and linewise selection of changes.